apache/fury-site/docs/json/android.md

 Create the runtime with `ForyJsonKotlin.builder()`.
 For a minified build, annotate every required Kotlin source model with `@JsonType`.
 For a third-party Kotlin target, declare a source-owned exact `@JsonMixin` instead.
-KSP emits exact R8 and ProGuard retention resources; it does not generate codecs or construction operations.
-Ensure those resources are packaged in the final application.
+If a Kotlin-source Mixin adds inferred `JsonSubTypes` to a Java sealed target, also apply `fory-annotation-processor` and compile on JDK 17 or newer.

 ## Custom Codecs